erlangparasu/neogit/README.md

 ```

-If you're not using lazy, you'll need to require and setup the plugin like so:
+If you're not using [Lazy](https://github.com/folke/lazy.nvim), you'll need to require and setup the plugin like so:

 ```lua
 -- init.lua